Insights

 Learn more

 Toward the end of the comedy-drama film The Materialists, there’s a moment so quietly powerful, it punches above its weight (and height).
-It demonstrates many of the audience-focused storytelling principles mentioned above.
+And it demonstrates many of the audience-focused storytelling principles I’ve talked about.

-Pedro Pascal’s character, suave and successful, finally opens a vulnerable window into his past.
-Before he received a limb-lengthening surgery that added six inches to his stature, he once stood 5’6”, a fact the audience doesn't know, until now.
-In a scene with Dakota Johnson’s character, he doesn’t just explain what it felt like to be overlooked, to be underestimated, to be dismissed.
-He doesn’t offer a monologue about insecurity, or perform a tidy emotional confession.
-Instead, he shows her.
-Quite literally.
+Pedro Pascal’s character—suave, successful, and of course devastatingly handsome—finally opens a vulnerable window into his past and confesses to Dakota Johnson’s character (and the audience) that before he received a limb-lengthening surgery that added six inches to his stature, he once stood 5’6”.
+In this powerful scene, he doesn’t just explain what it felt like to be overlooked, underestimated, and dismissed.
+He doesn’t offer a monologue about insecurity or perform a tidy emotional confession.
+Instead, he quite literally shows her.

-Face to face, with only a few inches separating the two, he bends his knees, dropping himself back down to the height he used to be.
+Face to face, with only a few inches separating the two, he bends his knees and drops to his former height.
 That’s it.
-No dramatic score.
-No voiceover.
-Just a shift in stature.
+No dramatic score, no voiceover, just a shift in stature.

-And yet, the impact is profound.
-The physicality of the moment carries emotional weight.
-Suddenly, both the viewer and Dakota’s character see what it means to live life looking up; to be eye level with other people’s judgement rather than their admiration.
+And yet, the physicality of this moment carries profound emotional weight.
+Suddenly, both the viewer and Dakota’s character see what it means to live life at eye-level with other people’s judgment rather than their admiration.

-It’s a masterclass in “show, don’t tell.”
-The scene doesn’t explain his past life experience.
-It reveals it.
+The scene is a masterclass in “show, don’t tell.”
+It doesn’t explain the character’s past life experience, it reveals it.
 Visually.
 Simply.
 Honestly.

 Make Your Audience the HERO of Your Story

-For example, when telling a story about how you inspired your team to think big, if your audience relates more to being on a team than leading one, you need to make the team the hero of the story.
+For example, if your audience relates more to being on a team than leading one, make the team the hero of the story when telling how you inspired them to think big.
 Show how the idea was a collective effort and celebrate them for putting it into practice and achieving the results.

-When you tell it from that perspective, you make your audience the hero of your story.
-They make the discovery, they make the change.
+When you tell it from that perspective, you make your audience the hero.
+They make the discovery; they make the change.

-So next time you tell a personal story in a speech, ask yourself: Is this story truly serving the audience?
-Or is it just serving me?
-And if your story isn’t completely focused on your audience yet, ask yourself: How can I make my audience the hero of this story?
+So next time you tell a personal story in a speech, ask yourself: Is this story truly serving the audience, or is it just serving me?
+If your story isn’t yet focused on your audience, ask yourself: How can I make them the hero of this story?

-After all, that’s why we call it HEROIC Public Speaking.
-It’s not just the speaker who’s heroic (although they are too).
-It’s your audience who’s heroic.
-When you can make your audience the hero of your story through masterful storytelling, they’ll understand and adopt your Core Message faster and be inspired to make the changes and put in the work necessary to transform their lives because of it.
+After all, that’s why we call it HEROIC Public Speaking: it’s not just the speaker who’s heroic (although you are, too).
+It’s your audience.
+When you make them the hero of your story through masterful storytelling, they’ll understand and adopt your Core Message faster.
+And they’ll be inspired to make the changes and put in the work necessary to transform their lives.

 That’s the power of heroic storytelling.